Home/Editorial Guides/Mardi Gras 2026 in New Orleans: Fat Tuesday Dates, Best Areas, and First-Timer Strategy

 Day 1: Arrive and orient yourself to Carnival season

 Arrive with enough time to understand your area and how parade-day movement works.
-Do not treat arrival day as a full sightseeing day if you are coming during the busiest stretch of Carnival.
-Use it to get comfortable with local transport options, identify your preferred parade-viewing area, and confirm what is happening during your travel dates through official listings.
+Don’t treat arrival day as a full sightseeing day if you’re traveling during the busiest stretch of Carnival.
+Use it to get comfortable with local transport options, identify your preferred parade-viewing area, and confirm what’s happening during your travel dates through official listings.

 Day 2: Make this your main parade day

 Build the day around public parade viewing.
-If you are traveling with children or want a more family-style experience, use the official recommendation and focus on the Uptown parade route rather than the French Quarter or Canal Street.
-Keep the day simple: one main area, limited cross-city movement, and enough flexibility for transport delays and street closures.
+If you’re traveling with children or want a more family-style experience, follow the official recommendation and focus on the Uptown parade route instead of the French Quarter or Canal Street.
+Keep it simple: one main area, limited cross-city movement, and enough flexibility for transport delays and street closures.

 Day 3: Final Carnival atmosphere or departure day

-Use your last day either for one more parade-focused block or for experiencing the broader Mardi Gras atmosphere if you are staying through Fat Tuesday.
-If you are leaving on a peak day, plan extra time for getting around the city.
+Use your last day for one more parade-focused block or for experiencing the broader Mardi Gras atmosphere if you’re staying through Fat Tuesday.
+If you’re leaving on a peak day, plan extra time to get around.

 Option 2: A 4-day trip around Presidents' Day weekend and Fat Tuesday